top of page

 Start by bringing the feet together.
 Toes touching each other or toes apart is really a personal preference.
 Re-visit my earlier blog on this subject.
 Press the heels evenly into the ground.
 This activates the calf muscles statically which helps keep your knees stable.
 The thighs (quadriceps) are then evenly contracted paying special attention to the vastus medialis quadricep muscles that sits to the inside of the leg.
 You don't need another 'lecture' on this muscle so here is a quick reminder.

 Working our way up to the hips, what you are looking for is a neutral pelvis.
 What is a neutral pelvis?
 This is when your pelvis is sitting in a natural position where it is not being pulled forward (by muscles or gravity) or backwards.
 Gently squeezing the muscles of the backside (gluteals) and pulling the navel in towards the spine (transverse abdominis) generally help find this natural position.
-B.K.S Iyengar would cue this action be telling all his students to "tighten the buttocks".
+B.K.S Iyengar would cue this action by telling all his students to "tighten the buttocks".
 You can take your hands to your hips and move the pelvis backwards and forwards until a position is found that feels neutral to you.

 Next the chest is lifted by gently contracted the trapezius and rhomboid muscles.
 The shoulders are relaxed and drop away from the ears (potentially stretching the upper trapezius muscle).
 Or, in simpler language, lift the chest without exaggerating the posture.
 You want awareness of posture but many students can overdo it and turn this into a slight backbend.